phoenixfan86/fsbox/src/mods/teardown/minecraft-small-town.md

 ---
+title: "Minecraft Small Town - download mod (map) for"
-title: "Minecraft Small Town - скачати мод"
+title_ua: "Minecraft Small Town - скачати мод"
+description: "Small Minecraft Town Map - This is a completely destroyed map inspired by Minecraft!
+The town has several houses, a blacksmith, a church, and a farm with a few trees."
 mod_name: "Minecraft Small Town"
 game: "Teardown"
 game_collection: "/mods/teardown"